MuckRock/documentcloud/docs/api/api.md

 ### Errors

-Sometimes errors happen &mdash; if you find one of your documents in an error state, you may check the error's here to see a log of the latest, as well as all previous errors.
+Sometimes errors happen &mdash; if you find one of your documents in an error state, you may check the errors here to see a log of the latest, as well as all previous errors.
 If the message is cryptic, please contact us &mdash; we are happy to help figure out what went wrong.